DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 One benefit of learning solidity is to be calm down.
 Rome was not built in a day.

-I am soooo lucky that someone is willing to love, protect and support me.
+I am a soooo lucky girl that Web3 is willing to love, protect and support me.

 But it is precisely because I cherish this luck that we should take our time.

-I also need to improve my ability in all aspects if one day he needs it.
+I also need to improve my ability in all aspects if one day Web3 needs me.

+What is there to be afraid of when I can survive in the hardest period?

+Someday he needs me, I can stand up and protect him.
+I know I can do it.

+But the premise is that I must go through enough tempering and growth.

-I can stand up and protect him.
-He may not need it, but I have to have this ability.
+Maybe he would say he doesn't need it, but, I have to have this ability.

 <!-- Content_END -->